What Causes Vivid & Weird Dreams?

 What are vivid dreams?

-Vivid dreams are exceptionally detailed and lifelike dream experiences that can feel incredibly real to the dreamer.
-Unlike the hazy or fragmented quality of typical dreams, vivid dreams are often intense, with clear visuals, strong emotions, and sometimes a sense of vivid realism that can make them hard to distinguish from waking experiences.
-You may experience a wide range of sensations, such as touch, taste, smell, and sound, with an intensity that rivals waking life.
-The imagery within vivid dreams is also exceptionally clear, and the dream scenarios may play out in a manner that closely mirrors how events unfold in reality.
+Vivid dreams are highly detailed and lifelike experiences that feel incredibly real to the dreamer.
+Unlike typical dreams, which can be hazy or fragmented, vivid dreams are often intense, featuring clear visuals, strong emotions, and a heightened sense of realism that can make them hard to distinguish from waking life.
+You may experience sensations such as touch, taste, smell, and sound with striking intensity.
+The imagery is exceptionally clear, and dream scenarios may unfold in a way that closely mirrors real-life events.

-As with all dreams, vivid dreams happen during Rapid Eye Movement (REM) sleep.
+As with all dreams, vivid dreams happen during rapid eye movement (REM) sleep.
 These cycles start about an hour and a half after you fall asleep, and they tend to be longer and deeper toward morning.
-That’s why you may be more likely to experience vivid dreams just before your alarm rings and one of the reasons why we’re more likely to remember them.
+That’s why you may be more likely to experience vivid dreams just before your alarm rings—and why we’re more likely to remember them.

 What do vivid dreams mean?